 Simonehoeve is also not too far from Amsterdam and is a traditional cheese and clog factory.
 Here you can follow a guided tour of how clogs and cheese are made, and you can even decorate your own clogs at the workshop.
 The guided tour includes free cheese tasting, wine tasting, and traditional Dutch biscuits — yes, please!

-Where you can buy clogs in Holland
+Where can you buy clogs in Holland?